RetroFloppy/transformenator/readme.txt

 New for this version:
 =====================

+New function: TransformDirectory utility now can 'normalize' out of control filename characters

- * New transform: Word Writer 4 for Commodore 64
+New transform: Word Writer 4 for Commodore 64

 Bug fix: "Toggles" are now reset at the start of each file when processing a directory full of files